 - Move to the next clip spreading out the curtain as you go so they are smooth.

-- Repeat for all clips.
+- Repeat for all curtain ring clips.

 This is what your curtain will look like.

-I needed some tiebacks for my drop cloth curtains so I grabbed a roll of Jute string I used on another project, but one strand would look to puny.
-I wrapped it around the gazebo frame and the curtain and found the right length.
-Then I cut a total of 14 lengths, seven for each side.
+I needed some tiebacks for my curtains so I grabbed a roll of Jute string I used on another project, but one strand would look to puny.

 I twisted seven strands around a few times until it looked like a rope.
 One was tied around the curtain panel and the gazebo frame.
-Moving to the other panel I made sure the other one had the same drape at the top so they were visually even.

 All done and pretty nice!
 I added some yellow mason jar rings for a little extra color and stood back to admire my work.
 There you have it, no-sew drop cloth curtains in less than 15 minutes.